anishaagrawalgsa/fedramp-gov/pages/continuous-monitoring-performance-management.md

 <li><strong>Monthly ConMon Reporting to Leveraging Agencies:</strong> FedRAMP updates the next Monthly ConMon report to reflect the cited deficiencies, escalation level, and the CSP’s identified resolution date.</li>
 <li>The system’s status is changed to “Minor Concern” for a DFR, or “Major Concern” for a CAP or Suspension.
 The status remains, and the CSP’s progress is reported each month until FedRAMP determines the issue is fully resolved.</li>
 <li>FedRAMP discontinues ConMon reporting when the system’s P-ATO is suspended or revoked.</li>
-<li>Other Postings and Notifications to Leveraging Agencies: If there is a CAP, Suspension, or Revocation, FedRAMP posts a letter to its secure repository (OMB MAX) for review by leveraging Agencies, as is the CSP’s plan for resolution where appropriate.
+<li><strong>Other Postings and Notifications to Leveraging Agencies:</strong> If there is a CAP, Suspension, or Revocation, FedRAMP posts a letter to its secure repository (OMB MAX) for review by leveraging Agencies, as is the CSP’s plan for resolution where appropriate.
 The information is retained indefinitely for historical reference.</li>
 </ul>
 <p>If a system’s P-ATO is suspended or revoked, FedRAMP notifies each known leveraging Agency directly, and requires the CSP to ensure the list of FedRAMP known leveraging Agencies matches the CSP’s customer list for the impacted system.</p>
 <p><em>Note: P-ATO Revocation does not automatically result in revocation of each leveraging Agency’s ATO.
 Each leveraging Agency’s AO reviews the circumstances of P-ATO Revocation, and makes a determination regarding the status of the ATO they issued the system on behalf of their Agency.</em></p>